EvanHuang7/ai-tools/README.md

 **⚠️ Important Note**:

-> Please update all secret values palceholder to your own secret values in `Secret.yaml` files of those `k8s-resource-defins` folders before starting this step.
+> Please update all `Secret-Placeholder` to your own secret values in `Secret.yaml` files of those `k8s-resource-defins` folders before deploying app.

 - **🚨 Important Step**: Set up **🐳 Docker Hub and build app container images & upload them to Docker Hub** by following the steps in **⭐ Build App Container Images & Upload them to Docker Hub** subsection, **IF YOU DIDN'T FINISH** **⚙️ Run App in Kind Cluster Locally** section.